Big Crunch: Einstein's cosmological constant

 Albert Einstein favored an unchanging model of the universe.
 He collaborated in 1917 with Dutch astronomer Willem de Sitter to help demonstrate that the theory of general relativity would work with a static model; Willem demonstrated that his equations could describe a very simple universe.
 Finding no problems initially, scientists adapted the model to describe the universe.
 They ran into a different form of Bentley's paradox.

 The theory of general relativity also described the universe as restless.
 Einstein realized that for a static universe to exist—which was observed at the time—an anti-gravity would be needed to counter the gravity contracting the universe together, adding an extra force that would ruin the equations in the theory of relativity.
 In the end, the cosmological constant, the name for the anti-gravity force, was added to the theory of relativity.

 Discovery of Hubble's law

-Edwin Hubble working in the Mount Wilson Observatory took measurements of the distances of galaxies and paired them with Vesto Silpher and Milton Humason's measurements of red shifts associated with those galaxies.
+Edwin Hubble working in the Mount Wilson Observatory took measurements of the distances of galaxies and paired them with Vesto Slipher and Milton Humason's measurements of red shifts associated with those galaxies.
 He discovered a rough proportionality between the red shift of an object and its distance.
 Hubble plotted a trend line from 46 galaxies, studying and obtaining the Hubble Constant, which he deduced to be 500 km/s/Mpc, nearly seven times more than what it is considered today, but still giving the proof that the universe was expanding and was not a static object.